jacques-dup/karchives/docs/religion/organizations/order_of_the_third_eye.md

 ---
-title: Organization - The Order of the Third Eye
+title: The Order of the Third Eye
 summary: A description of the The Order of the Third Eye, the primary sect of Firna.
 authors:
   - Jacques du Plessis